 Among the hardest hit industries during the pandemic have been the restaurant and hospitality workers.
 In California alone, nearly one million people have lost their restaurant jobs.
 This includes wait and bussing staff, chefs, line cooks, hostesses and management.
 Stay at home orders around the country necessitated the closure of all restaurants, with a few reopening for take-out service only.
 The prolonged nature of the … (continued)

 Tough Interview Questions and Answers

-Every other week we pose a question you might get asked during an interview and a suggestion on how you might formulate your answer.
+Every other week or so we pose a question you might get asked during an interview and a suggestion on how you might formulate your answer.

 This week’s question:

 When are you most serious?